-The term "superradiance" is used to describe a plethora of different collective phenomena, ranging from the amplification of radiation due to coherence in the emitting medium [1] to the Zel'dovich-Misner-Unruh [51] amplification of radiation by rotating black holes.
+The term "superradiance" is used to describe a plethora of different collective phenomena, ranging from the amplification of radiation due to coherence in the emitting medium1 to the Zel'dovich-Misner-Unruh51 amplification of radiation by rotating black holes.
 To avoid confusion, we will therefore refer to the equilibrium superradiant phase as a photon condensate.
-Given the impossibility of achieving photon condensation in a spatially uniform quantum cavity field, in this paper, we relax this strong assumption.
-We lay down a theory of photon condensation in a spatially varying quantum cavity field that does not rely on the smallness of the electron-electron-interaction coupling constant.
+Given the impossibility of achieving photon condensation in a spatially-uniform quantum cavity field, in this Article we relax this strong assumption.
+We lay down a theory of photon condensation in a spatially-varying quantum cavity field that does not rely on the smallness of the electron-electron-interaction coupling constant.
 As such, our theory is applicable to strongly correlated ESs.
-For pioneering theoretical works on the case of spatially varying quantum cavity fields see Refs.
-[52-54].
+For pioneering theoretical works on the case of spatiallyvarying quantum cavity fields see Refs.
+52-54.

-We separately study three cases. (i) We first consider a three-dimensional (3D) ES embedded in a 3D cavity field.
+We separately study three cases:

+i) We first consider a three-dimensional (3D) ES embedded in a 3D cavity field.
 In this case, we reach a condition for the occurrence of photon condensation which is universal, in that it does not depend on the cavity material parameters.
-Indeed, our criterion depends only on a nonlocal linear response function of the 3DES, namely, the static nonlocal orbital magnetic susceptibility $\chi{orb}(q)$.
-This quantity describes the response of the electron system to a static but spatially oscillating magnetic field:
+Indeed, our criterion depends only on a non-local linear response function of the 3DES, namely the static non-local orbital magnetic susceptibility $\chi{orb}(q)$.
+This quantity describes the response of the electron system to a static but spatially-oscillating magnetic field: